defuse/defuse.github.io/content/pages/overview.md

 ### Proof of Stake Design

-Electric Coin Co has proposed that Zcash transitions to Proof of Stake (PoS) in the near future.
+Electric Coin Company has proposed that Zcash transitions to Proof of Stake (PoS) in the near future.
 It is an open question which PoS design will be selected and what its security properties will be.